INTERVIEW WITH Bor Simms

 I’d started drawing in London in the late nineties.
 I just tried things out, walking through London, constantly drawing on the same sheet of paper but the results were very chaotic.
 I made a few A4 drawings walking and on buses but couldn’t work out what I was doing.
 I wanted to keep drawing on top of the drawing because that’s what happens when we keep moving seeing different things, you only take in a fraction of what you see.
 I wanted to represent the experience of constant change, something between a drawing, a film, and a photograph.
 I saw the ‘Drawing the Line’ exhibition at the Whitechapel gallery curated by Michael Craig-Martin, ‘old master’ drawings mixed with modern works on paper.
 It was a great exhibition, it had a big effect on me and helped me think about the possibilities of drawing.

-When I woved to France I made a drawing board that would fit under my arm so that I could walk and draw at the same time.
+When I moved to France I made a drawing board that would fit under my arm so that I could walk and draw at the same time.
 It took a lot of different approaches before I realised that a scribble is all I wanted the drawing to look like, something chaotic and close to instantaneous, but based on observed reality.
 The kind of freedom Pollock had but where the lines were depicting something observed, while also being the most meaningless, least aesthetically contrived mark-making possible.
 I felt that if you were an artist you had to be able to say what you wanted with a minimum of materials.

 Q. Do you think an artist should be able to draw?